How To Do Payroll in Massachusetts: What Every Employer Needs To Know

 If you need assistance registering, the Massachusetts Department of Revenue has a video to help new employers.

 Step 3.
 Set up your payroll process.
-You’ll need to decide how often you’re planning to pay employees, how you’re planning to pay them, if you need to track work hours, which payroll forms you need to collect and when, how you’ll perform payroll calculations, and so forth.
+You’ll need to decide how often you’re planning to pay employees, if you need to track work hours, which payroll forms you need to collect and when, how you’ll perform payroll calculations, and so forth.
 You can opt to do payroll yourself, utilize Excel payroll templates, or sign up for a payroll service.

 Step 4: Collect employee payroll forms.
 The best time to collect payroll forms is during your new hire orientation.
 Federal payroll forms will include W-4, I-9, and direct deposit information.
 Massachusetts also requires you to submit a Form M-4.

 Step 5: Collect, review, and approve time sheets.
 You’ll need to collect time sheets for all hourly employees and nonexempt salaried workers.
-To do this, you have three options:
+To do this, you have three options to use:

-- Use free or low-cost time and attendance software
+- Free or low-cost time and attendance software

-- Use a payroll service that has a time and attendance system
+- A payroll service that has a time and attendance system

 Massachusetts Payroll Tax Filing Deadlines